jcoder58/awesome3dengine/README.md

-# Awsome 3D Engine List
+# Awesome 3D Engine List

 This is a list of 3D Engine related papers and code resources.
 It focuses on game engine resources, mostly on recent material.